 Many women seek natural relief for menopause symptoms.
 Acupuncture is a holistic approach that can be especially beneficial for women seeking menopause relief.
 One of the benefits of acupuncture is its focus on the whole person.
 It addresses the root of the issue and is concerned with regaining health, not just symptom management.

-- Kidneys – The “source of life” according to Chinese theory.
-Paired with the adrenal glands that sit on top of the kidneys and produce many hormones.
+- Kidney – The “source of life” according to Chinese theory.
+Paired with the adrenal glands that sit on top of the kidneys and produce cortisol (the stress hormone) and estrogen.

 - Liver/Gallbladder – Yin/yang pair that can aid in balancing gonadotropin-releasing hormones.